 Drugs such as Dilantin and Clonidine can be used to relieve withdrawal symptoms, especially if the patient has seizures or experiences delirium.
 Depending on the overall health of the patient, those with even moderate withdrawal symptoms may benefit from medications in the detox process.
 Other drugs that may be used include Diazepam, Ativan, and Tegretol.

 While opiate withdrawal does not pose significant medical dangers, it can be intensely uncomfortable and unpleasant in which medical monitoring is recommended.
-Opiate detoxification can last 5 to 10 days, in which patients are closely monitored and throughout the detox process and given the appropriate medication to prevent severe withdrawal symptoms such as diarrhea, vomiting, and agitation.
+The opiate detox timeline can last 5 to 10 days, in which patients are closely monitored and throughout the detox process and given the appropriate medication to prevent severe withdrawal symptoms such as diarrhea, vomiting, and agitation.
 While detoxing from opiates, there is a tapering (a decrease of dosage) of a substance that is related to the original drug of abuse that is now substituted to prevent withdrawal.

-Methadone is a commonly-used drug in the detox process, but it also has a high potential for abuse, and needs to be carefully monitored by medical personnel.
+Methadone is a commonly-used drug in the detox timeline, but it also has a high potential for abuse and needs to be carefully monitored by medical personnel.
 Other drugs, such as Suboxone and Naltrexone, are being used more frequently in the detox process due to the lower risk for addiction.
 However, both of these drugs still need to be administered under close medical supervision.

 Is Detox Needed for Drugs with No Physical Withdrawal Symptoms?